Notice: This page requires JavaScript to function properly.

 A HashMap itself can be visualized as an array of buckets.
 A bucket is a list where an element is stored.
 Initially, the HashMap has 16 buckets, which is the DEFAULT_INITIAL_CAPACITY.

-When we put an element into the HashMap using the put() method, the HashMap needs to determine which specific bucket to place this element into.
+When you put an element into the HashMap using the put() method, the HashMap needs to determine which specific bucket to place this element into.
 It does this using a simple formula: keyValue.hashCode() & (n - 1), where n is the size of the array of buckets in the HashMap. '&' is a bitwise AND operation, which is also low-level programming, so we won't delve into the details.

 It's important to understand that the HashMap uses the hash code of the key's value to find the appropriate bucket for it.
 Therefore, it's crucial to create a maximally unique hash code to avoid collisions.